Posted on 10, March, 2015

 2. Buy in Bulk

 Putting together a full trade show booth can get very expensive.
-Try buying everything in one location to streamline setup and shipping costs.
+If you're on a budget, buying everything in one location can help to streamline setup and reduce shipping costs.
 Many companies also offer discounts for larger orders.
 The convenience of ordering everything you need from one place is hard to pass up and more importantly will save both time and effort.
 Find a vendor with high quality customer service to help walk you through the entire process from start to finish.

 When vying for the attention of thousands of people, booths need to stand out.
 Hundreds of other vendors at any given event are attempting to do the same.
 Uniqueness is crucial to success.
 Try giving away samples or setting up a bar & cocktail area where convention guests can grab a drink and unwind.
 Try grabbing some attention by planning or sponsoring one of the extracurricular events happening throughout the course of the trade show.
 There are often a lot of great opportunities for companies that have the advertising budget to get their name attached to a networking lunch or cocktail reception.